AckerlyXu/heima/articles/sql-database/sql-database-security-overview.md

 ## Protect data

 ### Encryption
-SQL Database secures you data by providing encryption for data in motion with [Transport Layer Security](https://support.microsoft.com/kb/3135244), for data at rest with [Transparent Data Encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), and for data in use with [Always Encrypted](https://msdn.microsoft.com/library/mt163865.aspx).
+SQL Database secures your data by providing encryption for data in motion with [Transport Layer Security](https://support.microsoft.com/kb/3135244), for data at rest with [Transparent Data Encryption](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption-azure-sql), and for data in use with [Always Encrypted](https://msdn.microsoft.com/library/mt163865.aspx).

 > [!IMPORTANT]
 >All connections to Azure SQL Database require encryption (SSL/TLS) at all times while data is "in transit" to and from the database.
 In your application's connection string, you must specify parameters to encrypt the connection and *not* to trust the server certificate (this is done for you if you copy your connection string out of the Azure portal), otherwise the connection will not verify the identity of the server and will be susceptible to "man-in-the-middle" attacks.
 For the ADO.NET driver, for instance, these connection string parameters are **Encrypt=True** and **TrustServerCertificate=False**.